-A closer look at Dublin’s neighbourhoods.
+A closer look at Phibsboro

-Phibsboro was where the cool kids hung out, with an ice rink, a surfeit of charity shops and good pubs like The Hut, where the Johnny Cash Appreciation Society were in situ on a Sunday night.
-And then there was McGowan’s, where young love was almost certainly guaranteed to bloom, especially after a few drinks.
+Phibsboro was where the cool kids hung out, with an ice rink, a surfeit of charity shops and good pubs like The Hut.
+It was where the Johnny Cash Appreciation Society was in situ on a Sunday night.
+And then there was McGowan’s, where young love often bloomed – especially after a few drinks.

-The exciting plans integrate these two sites and include a new 6,0000 seater stadium and a library.
-The shopping centre is a 1960s development that some consider an elegant example of 20th-century modernism – but most find a terrible eyesore.
-Although its concrete tower is not coming down, it’s slated for a radical overhaul.
+The exciting plans integrate these two sites and include a new 6,000 seater stadium and a library.
+The shopping centre is a 1960s development that some consider an elegant example of 20th-century modernism.
+However, most think it’s a terrible eyesore.
+Although its concrete tower will remain, it’s slated for a radical overhaul.

-This would involve a sticky sweet treat from Thunder’s Bakery, a satisfying rummage through the outstanding book selection in the Irish Cancer Society Charity Shop, a canal-side stroll and a pint in the Hut, to create your perfect Phibsboro experience.
+This would involve a sticky sweet treat from Thunder’s Bakery, a satisfying rummage through the outstanding book selection in the Irish Cancer Society charity shop, a canal-side stroll and a pint in The Hut.

 New to the city?
 Read our introduction to Dublin’s neighbourhoods for more local insights and lore.